 Agrigento – a Spectacular Sight to See

-If you’ve made it to Agrigento, you’re in for a real treat!
+Whether you choose the scenic coastal route or the charming hills filled with Mediterranean greenery and ancient trees, the drive to Agrigento is lovely.
+I must say, you’re in for a real treat!
+The temples overlook the sea, and seeing them in the distance is enticing.
 Founded by the Greeks in the 6th Century, Agrigento was an important and large city in it’s day.
-The ruins are located in the old city Akragas and the vast archeological ruins and sites show the importance of this once spectacular city.
+The ruins are located in the old city of Akragas and the vast archeological ruins and sites show the importance of this once spectacular city.
 Some describe Agrigento as the Parthenon (Athens, Greece) of Magna Graecia which stands for ‘Greater Greece,’ a name given to areas of Southern Italy that were once inhabited by the ancient Greeks.
 It is known today as the Valley of the Temples.
 Once you arrive to the area, you’ll see the breathtaking Temples from a distance.
 The Ticket Booth is just off Via Panoramica Valle Dei Templi aka: SP4.
 Parking is around but not always obvious.

 Has Anyone Seen My Toga?